 They are essentially stones made from a mixture of binding and abrasive agents.
 You may find them easily in a hardware store.
 They are nonexpensive, user-friendly products that are graded based on grits.
 Grits range from fine to coarse.
 I personally recommend Sabitoru Rust Eraser due to its low price and excellent results.

-Follow the below mentioned steps for best results.
+Follow the below-mentioned steps for the best results.

 Step 1 Select your Rust Eraser based on grit.
-Try to use fine grit erasers because they tends to scratch less.
-Place them in water for about 20 minutes, so that they have some smoothness to the surface.
+Try to use fine grit erasers because they tend to scratch less.
+Place them in water for about 20 minutes so that they have some smoothness to the surface.

-Step 2 Place the knife on a smooth soft topped surface.
-This will help secure knife better and avoid scratches from under the knife.
+Step 2 Place the knife on a smooth soft-topped surface.
+This will help secure the knife better and avoid scratches from under the knife.
 It will also prevent you from possible injury.

 Metal polishing pastes

-Step 2 Apply polishing paste on the surface of knife and use metal wool to rub off the rust.
-You can also use dishwashing scrub.
-For best result repeat this procedure 3 to 4 times.
+Step 2 Apply the polishing paste on the surface of the knife and use metal wool to rub off the rust.
+You can also use a dishwashing scrub.
+For the best result, repeat this procedure 3 to 4 times.